-When Janna moved to Vancouver in 2004, she was amazed by the beauty and magnificence of the local nature.
-The spectacular environment of the Pacific West coast inspired her so tremendously that Janna, never having been involved in art, began to create and express her passion for colour through painting.
+The beauty and magnificence of the Pacific West coast inspired me so tremendously that , never having been involved in art, I began to create and express my vision of the world through painting.